 The Creatures: Describe different types of creatures that inhabit the world and their behavior

 This is perhaps the best reason to play Dungeons and Dragons.
-In other table top role playing games (TTRPG) the dungeon master needs to create all of the creatures, monsters, and characters that the players would encounter.
-The monster manual and other books that have been released allow you, the dungeon master, to quickly have races, creatures and monsters at your finger tips.
+In other tabletop role playing games (TTRPG) the dungeon master needs to create all of the creatures, monsters, and characters that the players would encounter.
+The monster manual and other books that have been released allow you, the dungeon master, to quickly have races, creatures, and monsters at your fingertips.

 I am using monsters and races differently.
-I am considering the races that are available for players to use in the Players Handbook as races and anything else listed in the monster manual or other books containing monsters to be either creatures (animals primarily) or monsters.
+I am considering the races that are available for players to use in the Players Handbook as races and anything else listed in the monster manual or other books containing monsters to be either creature (animals primarily) or monsters.
 It doesn’t actually matter if you agree or disagree with these definitions.
 It just matters that you have an idea of any race / monster / creature (or however you want to split those hairs) will be in your world in a way that influences the world around them.
 For example, you can use any and all monsters in the monster manual.
 It only matters if you will have a large number of one type of creature somewhere in your world.

 Are there any races / creatures / monsters that you do not want to have in your world?
 If so, note that and let your players know.
-Why let your player’s know?
+Why let your players know?
 Some creatures are tied to player classes.
 So there are two types of warlocks in Dungeons and Dragons.
 If one of those races do not exist in your game will you allow that warlock type to be played?
 If so, do you have to change how they work?
 The same would be true if you say that undead creatures don’t exist.
-Every cleric has turn undead as a class ability – does that get changed then to be turn demon or turn goblinoid?
+Every cleric has turned undead as a class ability – does that get changed to be turned demon or turn goblinoid?
 Or is it just wasted now?
 It is up to you (ultimately) and your players to determine.
 A change that big should have player input in my opinion, but it is your game and world.

 Do you have a theme that your monsters will follow?
-Lets say you are playing in a world like Ravenloft, recently revived in D&D 5e with Curse Of Strahd.
+Let’s say you are playing in a world like Ravenloft, recently revived in D&D 5e with Curse Of Strahd.
 This world, back in D&D 3.5 at least, had a corrupting influence on everything it touched.
 In Ravenloft, everything corrupts eventually.
-The monsters in Ravenloft could be more corrupted or could even have a template created to add onto every creature in the area.
+The monsters in Ravenloft could be more corrupted or could even have a template created to add to every creature in the area.

-Does your world have a dark shadow over it that is slowly corrupting the denizens.
-Is there a plane of existence that is maybe too close to your world’s plane and for the last 50 or 100 years everyone has been impacted.
+Does your world have a dark shadow over it that is slowly corrupting the denizens?
+Is there a plane of existence that is maybe too close to your world’s plane and for the last 50 or 100 years everyone has been impacted?
 Maybe everything is running towards chaos or law.
-It doesn’t even have to be good, evil, law, or chaos, it could be the domain of a god and that god’s personality is slowly changing everyone.
+It doesn’t even have to be good, evil, law, or chaos, it could be the domain of a god, and that god’s personality is slowly changing everyone.